libbymiller/covid-uk/README.md

 Open a terminal within the container by using:

 `docker attach coviduk`

+(you might need to do `docker attach CONTAINER ID` rather than coviduk - see `docker ps -a` to see available images).

 you can then run all the commands listed above from within the `/home/coviduk/covid-uk` folder.